inbravo/travel/march-2018/chakrata.md

 ##  4:00 AM Ghaziabad
 *	Its been four months of hibernation, no riding since November last year
 *	Slept for four hours and woke up at 3 o'clock.
-All packings were done before sleeping
+Packing was done before sleeping
-*	My bag full of most of things, which i wish never to use like puncture kits, spare parts, first aid etc
+*	My bag full of most of things, which i wish never to use like puncture kits, spare parts, first aid etc.
 *	Several new additions in my kit, from the learnings from last mistakes e.g. first aid kit

 ![](https://github.com/inbravo/travel/blob/master/march-2018/images/c/prep.jpg)